 A: We understand that a number of students are unable to get at their projects, backboards, logbooks or reports that may have been left at school.

-It is not clear at the moment whether schools will reopen in April.
-If the schools remain closed, then we will accept the items that you may have available in a digital form – the files that make up your backboard and your project report.
+We will accept the items that you may have available in a digital form – the files that make up your backboard and your project report.
 If you do not have access to those items or the original files, unfortunately the only option you would have is to re-create them so that you can submit them to the online fair.
 You could make a slideshow or other form of presentation instead of your original backboard, and possibly do your video presentation as a voice-over of your slideshow.

 Our Judges will be flexible and understanding, however we still do need to see enough material to understand your project and the work that you did, which includes an Abstract, a project report of some sort, and a backboard or slideshow.